sjbell/basic_ssh_honeypot_with_downloader/README.md

-# basic_ssh_honeypot_with_downloader
+# BAsic SSH honeypot with downloader
 A basic SSH honeypot with downloader.
-MAde with Python; containserised in Docker
+Made with Python; containserised in Docker